JakeSteam/blog-programming/_drafts/2024-01-15-incrementing-version-automatically-after-release.md

 ---
-title: How to increment version code automatically after a release, using GitHub Actions
+title: How to increment project's version code automatically after a release using GitHub Actions
 author: Jake Lee
 layout: post
-image: /assets/images/2023/autoincrement-banner.png
+image: /assets/images/2024/autoincrement-banner.png
 tags:
     - GitHub Actions
     - CI
+    - Android
 ---

-Releasing software can be awkward.
-This is especially true when working in a complex ecosystem like Gradle for Android.
-Recently, I improved how an app releases by autoincrementing version number after a build has been published: here's how!
+Releasing software can be awkward, especially when working in a complex ecosystem like Gradle for Android.
+Recently, I at least removed one pain point by autoincrementing version number after a build has been published: here's how!

 ## Overview

-To autoincrement a version number inside a GitHub Action, we need the ability to do 3 tasks:
+To autoincrement a version number inside a GitHub Action, we need the ability to do 4 tasks:
 1. **Automatically make changes to the repo**: Using a Personal Access Token.
 2. **Find the version number, increment it, and commit it**: Using [`gh-action-increment-value`](https://github.com/yoichiro/gh-action-increment-value).
-3. **Trigger the workflow on a GitHub release**: `on: release: types: [published]`.
+3. **Trigger the workflow on a GitHub release**: Using `on: release:`.
+4. **Put all the parts together**.

-The ability to do these 3 tasks with [example versioning](https://github.com/JakeSteam/autoincrement-version/blob/main/versions.txt) is available as [a GitHub repository](https://github.com/JakeSteam/autoincrement-version/blob/main/.github/workflows/on-release.yml), read on for a step-by-step guide.
+The ability to do these tasks with example versioning is available as [a GitHub repository](https://github.com/JakeSteam/autoincrement-version/blob/main/.github/workflows/on-release.yml) ([example log](https://github.com/JakeSteam/autoincrement-version/actions/runs/7533017130/job/20504765014)), read on for a step-by-step guide.

 ## 1. Making changes